World Cup team of the tournament

 Catch him if you can ⚡ #FRABEL #FiersdetreBleus @KMbappe pic.twitter.com/o8HS4beCZR— French Team (@FrenchTeam) July 10, 2018

 Eyebrows were raised at Paris St Germain’s £166million fee to prise teen starlet Mbappe away from Monaco.
 Now those quizzical frowns have turned to belated expressions of appreciation.
-The fleet-footed forward has terrorised defences throughout Russia 2018.
+The fleet-footed forward has terrorised defences throughout Russia 2018 and netted his fourth goal of the competition in Sunday’s 4-2 final win over Croatia.

 CF: Harry Kane (England, captain)

+Not the way we wanted to finish but so many positives to take from this experience.
+Travelling fans and everyone back home have been great - thank you. #ENG #ThreeLions #WorldCup pic.twitter.com/IlsNewUHWi— Harry Kane (@HKane) July 14, 2018

-England’s talisman has the on-field power and the off-field poise to lead any forward line, and any team, anywhere in the world.02
+England’s talisman has the on-field power and the off-field poise to lead any forward line, and any team, anywhere in the world.
+Finished the tournament as the leading scorer with six goals, two more than his nearest challengers.

 - Press Association